What Kind Of Bristle Does An Acrylic Nail Brush Made Of?

 Another thing you could do is to check the reviews for that product but beware of fake reviews!

-Pro tips: How To Make Your Acrylic Nail Brush Last Long
+How To Take Care of Your Acrylic Brush

-* Take care of the bristles like it’s your hair, don’t use harsh agents such as acetone or detergent to clean your brush.
-Always use monomer.
-Here is how to clean your acrylic nail brush
+- Take care of the bristles like it’s your hair, and don’t use harsh agents such as acetone or detergent to clean your brush.
+Always use a monomer.
+Here is how to clean your acrylic nail brush.